SalamLang/VSCODE/README.md

-# salam-programming-language README
+# Salam Programming Language VSCode Extention

-This is the README for your extension "salam-programming-language".
+This is the README for extension "salam-programming-language".
 After writing up a brief description, we recommend including the following sections.

 ## Features